-Assurance Level Authentication of Organization Identity Level 1 (1) No ID check required.
-(2) The applicant is required to demonstrate control of an email address or FQDN to which the certificate relates.
+Assurance Level Authentication of Organization Identity Level 1 (1) No ID check required.(2) The applicant is required to demonstrate control of a FQDN to which the certificate relates.
 (3) In-person application is not required.
-Level 2 No ID check required.
-Validation of organization information such as organization identifier (e.g., tax ID number) or organization name is required for additional proof.
-In-person application is not required.
+Level 2 (1) No ID check required.
+(2) Validation of organization information such as organization identifier (e.g., tax ID number) or organization name is required for additional proof.
+(3) In-person application is not required.
 Level 3 There are three categories of organization identity authentication: (1) Identity authentication for private organizations Application information includes the organization name, location and representative name which is sufficient to identify an organization.
-The private organization shall provide the photocopies of the related identification documents which are issued the supervisory authorities and/or legally by authorized entities (e.g., courts), with correctly registered window (such as Registry List of Company, Alteration of Company Registry List, Certificate of Corporate Registration, photocopies of application form for registration of withholding entity establishment (Alteration) (notification for Tax ID number assignation)).
+The private organization shall provide the photocopies of the related identification documents which are issued by the supervisory authorities and/or legally authorized entities (e.g., courts), with correctly registered window (such as Registry List of Company, Alteration of Company Registry List, Certificate of Corporate Registration, photocopies of application form for registration of withholding entity establishment (Alteration) (notification for Tax ID number assignation)).
 In addition to verifying the authenticity of the application information and representative identity, issuing CA or the RA shall verify that the representation has the right to apply for certificate using the name of the organization.
 The representative shall present the application in person at the counter of the issuing CA or the RA.
 If the representative is unable to present the application in person, an agent shall be named to present the application in person at the counter and the identity of the agent shall be authenticated in accordance with the level 3 regulations under Section 3.2.3.
+If the private organization has completed the registration procedure with the competent authorities or completed the counter identification and authentication procedure by the issuing CA, issuing RA or trusted authority or individual (such as notary or account manager, project manager or sales manager of CHT) and left behind registration or supporting information for identification and authentication (such as seal image or authentication stamp affixed to the application by notary of account manager, project manager or sales manager of CHT) before certificate application; the issuing CA or the RA may allow submission of supporting information during certificate application in place of the above identification and authentication methods.
+The issuing CA must evaluate the risk of trusting the supporting information to ensure the risk is no greater than adopting the above identification and authentication procedures.
+The issuing CA or the RA must have a capacity to authenticate the supporting of supporting information.